uhh-lt/SCoT/clusters.md

 # Edit Clusters
-The clusters produced by the program can be edited and if necessary corrected.
+The clusters produced by the program can be edited and, if necessary, corrected.
 In the edit column all the clusters in the graph are listed.
-For each cluster there are to buttons: one to edit the cluster and another to display a list of all the nodes in the respective cluster.
+For each cluster there are two buttons: one to edit the cluster and another to display a list of all the nodes contained in the respective cluster.

 ![Cluster List](./images/cluster_list.png)